DIAGNijmegen/llm_extractinator/docs/settings-reference.md

 ### `--chunk_size`
 **Type:** `int`
 **Default:** `None`
-Splits long inputs into chunks before processing.
-Useful for very long medical reports or documents.
+Splits the dataset into chunks of this many documents for processing.
+Useful for very large datasets as the chunks are saved incrementally.
+If a crash occurs, only the current chunk needs to be reprocessed.

 ---

 ### `--translate`
 **Type:** `bool`
 **Default:** `False`
-If enabled, input is translated to English before extraction—adds an extra model step.
+If enabled, input is translated to English before extraction—adds an extra model step. **Not recommended!**

 ---